flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

-# flyPad Throttle Calibration
+# Throttle Calibration

 !!! warning "Please Note"
-    Throttle Calibration is only required and available when using the [Development Version](../../fbw-versions.md#version-overview)
+    Throttle Calibration is required for all versions of the FlyByWire A32NX.

 This guide will help you setting up your throttles for use with the FlyByWire A32NX.